mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

 	* How has your relationship with technology changed?
 What about your conception of data?
 	* What would you have done differently?
 	* What new strategies will you try in the next unit?
-	* What other projects (in school or life) could benefit from text analysis methods?
+	* What other projects (in school or life) could benefit from network analysis methods?

 ## Blog posts